Targa Newfoundland to hit major milestone this September

 Targa Newfoundland is one of only three internationally recognized Targa motorsports events in the world.

-The 2025 race runs from September 11 to 18, 2025.
+The 2025 race runs from Sept.
+11-18.
 More than 20 teams from across Canada and the United States are already registered for the rally.